huaweicloud/terraform-provider-hcs/docs/resources/cfw_eip_protection.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the resource.
   If omitted, the provider-level region will be used.

   Changing this parameter will create a new resource.

 * `object_id` - (Required, String, ForceNew) The protected object ID.
   Changing this parameter will create a new resource.

 * `protected_eip` - (Required, List) The protected EIP configurations.

-  The [object](#cfw_protected_eip) structure is documented below.
+  The [protected_eip](#cfw_protected_eip) structure is documented below.

 <a name="cfw_protected_eip"></a>
 The `protected_eip` block supports: